 Keep your responses to interview questions concise.
 Avoid verbal crutches such as “um,” “like” and “uh,” and refrain from making a lot of jokes or discussing controversial subjects.
 At the same time, don’t take yourself so seriously that you come off as robotic, inauthentic or pretentious.
 If you lose your train of thought mid-answer, don’t criticize yourself out loud or launch into a lengthy apology.
 Just pause, regroup and start again.

 Searching for a job?
-We can help:
+We can help.
+Upload your resume to be considered for jobs that match.

 Don’t exaggerate your interest or qualifications